Adam Hill, Chief Medical Officer (LinkedIn Pulse)

 You can then analyse the loading patterns around about the joint in order to inform the best type of reconstruction with all the data available, and drive an improvement in patient-outcomes from surgery.

 But this is only the first leg of our journey.
-Applied Technologies is growing fast in health, from the UK to Singapore.
+McLaren Applied is growing fast in health, from the UK to Singapore.

 And our mission in health is only growing.